rfleao/rfleao/README.md

 ### Welcome to my profile page!

-- I'm a Brazilian Fullstack Developer.
+- I'm a Brazilian Freelancer Fullstack Developer.
 I'm a Portuguese native speaker, and fluent in English.
 I also speak elementary French and German, in addition to currently learning Japanese and Chinese.

 - I worked for 10 years in public administration in the area of information technology, more precisely as a project manager.
 I was also able to obtain knowledge in programming in Java, PHP, and Python languages, in addition to databases such as MySQL.

 - Currently, I develop projects as a Freelancer.
 I'm methodical, agile, and perfectionist, besides being curious, always keeping myself updated.

 - I have a solid background in mathematics, logic, and algorithms.

-### Personal Info:

-- I'm freelancer developer;

-- I'm Brazilian, native Portuguese speaker and fluent in English;

 - I’m currently learning C and R Languages.